stephenh/bindgen/README.markdown

 Would return a `TransactionBlock` instance bound to `foo` that you could pass around and call `go(txn)` against later.

-* No real tests--currently I just make changes and see if the `tests/example` use cases still work.
-Some (ugh) mock meta models/something might be more appropriate to get true unit test coverage going

 * Support extension methods, e.g. StringBinding could have extra methods like `length()`, `substring()`, etc., ideally configurable

 * Does inheritance work?
 E.g. `BaseBinding Base.getBinding()`, then `SubBinding Sub.getBinding()`, `SubBinding` would need to extend `BaseBinding`--might be tricky